 - Place washing soda in food processor and blend until fine.

 - Add baking soda and blend briefly to mix.

 - While the motor is running, drizzle liquid soap into food processor and process until evenly distributed and powdery.

 - Use 1 Tablespoon for regular loads or 2 Tablespoons for large loads.

 While I love DIYing just about anything (including Homemade Shower Cleaner, Moisturizing Homemade Foaming Soap, and Homemade Rice Milk, for example), I know how it goes.
 Sometimes you just don't have time to do it or you just want to purchase something quick.

 If you feel like you just don't want to make your own baby laundry detergent for whatever reason, here are a few good options for you.
 Assuming that the companies are being honest about their ingredients (I have found that many are not), I would recommend Molly Suds as one good option.

 Another good option is Pure Detergent.
 It's made only with soap berries and aloe vera so it should work for almost anyone's skin.

-Please share your thoughts on this Homemade Laundry Detergent for Babies after you try it!
+Please share your thoughts on this detergent once you try it!